 Children and adolescents with gender dysphoria will usually be persistent in their desire to be seen and treated as the gender they align with versus their designated gender at birth.
 Children who may experience gender dysphoria will often want to be seen and treated as the gender identity they most align with.

-As a caregiver raising a transgender child, or a gender diverse child, the attitude and approach you take toward supporting their exploration and understanding of their gender will aid in their overall adjustment and identity development.
+As a caregiver raising a transgender or gender diverse child, the attitude and approach you take toward supporting their exploration and understanding of their gender will aid in their overall adjustment and identity development.

-Whew!
-What was it like reviewing these terms?
-How did you react as you read over them?
 Consider the following additional questions as you reflect on gender diversity:3

 - How did you express your gender as a child?
 As an adolescent?